abhishekkrthakur/tez/docs/index.rst

-.. tez documentation master file, created by sphinx-quickstart on Mon Nov 23 09:21:36 2020.
+..
+Tez documentation master file, created by sphinx-quickstart on Sun Feb  7 20:08:14 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tez's documentation!
+Welcome to Tez's documentation!
 ===============================

 .. toctree::